DJ-Laser/3ds-space/README.md

-# template
+# 3ds-space

-This is a template for starting new 3DS libctru projects.
+A simple space game for the nintendo 3ds